nameko/nameko-grpc/README.md

 * `nameko_grpc/entrypoint.py::ServerConnectionManager`
 * `nameko_grpc/connection.py::ConnectionManager`

 The next most significant module is `nameko_grpc/streams.py`.
 This module contains the `SendStream` and `ReceiveStream` classes, which represent an HTTP2 stream that is being sent or received, respectively.
-A `ReceiveStream` receives data as bytes from a `ConnectionManager`, and parses them into a stream of GRPC messages.
-A `SendStream` does the opposite, encoding GRPC messages into bytes that can be sent across an HTTP2 connection.
+A `ReceiveStream` receives data as bytes from a `ConnectionManager`, and parses them into a stream of gRPC messages.
+A `SendStream` does the opposite, encoding gRPC messages into bytes that can be sent across an HTTP2 connection.

 The `@grpc` Entrypoint is a normal Nameko entrypoint that executes a service method when an appropriate request is made.
 The entrypoint deals with a `ReceiveStream` object encapsulating the request, and a `SendStream` object that accepts the response.
 The streams are managed by a shared `GrpcServer`, which accepts incoming connections and wraps each in a `ServerConnectionManager`.

 The standalone Client is a small wrapper around a `ClientConnectionManager`.
 The Client simply creates a socket connection and then hands it to the connection manager.
 When a method is invoked on the client, the connection manager initiates an appropriate request.
 The headers for that request describe the method being invoked, encodings, message types etc. This logic is all encapsulated into the `Method` class.

-The GRPC DependencyProvider is a normal Nameko DependencyProvider, which is also just a small wrapper around a `ClientConnectionManager`.
+The gRPC DependencyProvider is a normal Nameko DependencyProvider, which is also just a small wrapper around a `ClientConnectionManager`.
 It functions in exactly the same manner as the standalone Client.

 ## Equivalence tests notes

-To demonstrate equivalence between the nameko-grpc implementations and the standard GRPC implementations, all tests marked with the `equivalence` marker run against every permutation of:
+To demonstrate equivalence between the nameko-grpc implementations and the standard gRPC implementations, all tests marked with the `equivalence` marker run against every permutation of:

-* GRPC standard server (Python implementation) or
+* gRPC standard server (Python implementation) or
 * Nameko server

 and

-* GRPC standard client (Python implementation) or
+* gRPC standard client (Python implementation) or
 * Nameko standalone client or
 * Nameko DependencyProvider client

-Nameko uses Eventlet for concurrency, which is incompatible with the standard GRPC server and client.
+Nameko uses Eventlet for concurrency, which is incompatible with the standard gRPC server and client.
 Consequently, these must be run in a separate process and somehow communicated with in order to make assertions about the behaviour of the standard implementation.

 The scripts which run the out-of-process client and server can be found in `test/grpc_indirect_client.py` and `test/grpc_indirect_server.py`

 The communication is done with ZeroMQ.
 The logic for this is contained within the  `RemoteClientTransport` and `Command` classes within `test/helpers.py`, and the `start_grpc_client` and `start_grpc_server` fixtures in `test/conftest.py`.

-In the future this arrangement would allow us to run equivalence tests against a different (more feature-complete) standard GRPC implementation.
+In the future this arrangement would allow us to run equivalence tests against a different (more feature-complete) standard gRPC implementation.